 In May 2004, we opened St. Andrew’s Residence, our supportive housing residence for individuals who require limited supports and who can live more independently.

 In November 2008, Brigid’s Place opened, offering a no-barrier home for women who have experienced life on the streets.

 In 2009, we purchased two additional buildings to establish The Oaks, a Managed Alcohol Program supportive housing facility.

 In June 2013, we opened our newest housing facility, Hope Living.
 This supportive housing residence, located in Kanata, provides a home for individuals who live with mental health and physical challenges, many of whom are aging.

 Thanks to the kindness and generosity of McMillan, one of Canada’s leading creative agencies, Shepherds of Good Hope rebranded to a bolder more colourful image.
 All of the work for this rebrand was done pro bono by McMillan and other partners as a donation to Shepherds of Good Hope.

-Shepherds of Good Hope closes and sells Brigid’s Place and uses the funds to construct a new 42-unit apartment-style supportive housing facility at 765 Montreal Road, set to be complete by 2020.
+Shepherds of Good Hope closed and sold Brigid’s Place and used the funds to begin construction on a new 42-unit apartment-style supportive housing facility at 765 Montreal Road, set to be complete by 2021.

 TODAY AND TOMORROW

 Today, we foster hope and reduce harm in Ottawa by supporting people experiencing homelessness and vulnerable adults.
 Through our specialized services, programs and partnerships, we help to address challenges with mental health, addictions and trauma.
 And every day, we: